 5. The Road Warrior (1982)

-I’ve spoken about this sequence in my post during my We’re All Dead!
-Marathon, so I won’t go into too much detail here.
-Basically, the final act of the movie includes a white-knuckle chase sequence involving a big-rig truck, motorcycles, and all types of other vehicles.
+I discussed this sequence in my post during the We’re All Dead!
+Marathon, so I won’t go into too much detail.
+Basically, the final act of the movie includes a white-knuckle chase sequence involving a big-rig truck, motorcycles, and many other vehicles.
 George Miller puts us right in the middle of the action, which doesn’t let up until the explosive finale.

 4. Bullitt (1968)